-Abstract - One of the main disaster concerns in Syria is the Earthquakes, since that Northwest of Syria is part of one of the very active deformation belt on the Earth today.
-This area and the western part of Syria are located along the great rift System (Left-Lateral or African- Syrian rift System).
-Those areas are tectonically active and cause time to time a lot of seismically events.
-This faulting zone system represent a unique structural feature in the Mediterranean Region.
-The system formed, initially, as a result of the break up of the Arabian plate from the African plate.
+Northwest of Syria is part of one of the very active deformation belt on the Earth today.
+This area and the western part of Syria are located along the great rift system (Left-Lateral or African- Syrian Rift System).
+Those areas are tectonically active and caused a lot of seismically events.
+The AL-Ghab Graben complex is situated within this wide area of Cenozoic deformation.
+The system formed, initially, as a result of the break up of the Arabian plate from the African plate since the mid-Cenozoic.
+The Arabian plate is moving in a NNW direction, whereas the African plate is moving to the North.
+The left-lateral motion along the Dead Sea Fault Zone accommodates the difference in movement rate between both plates.
+Some 80 km to the North of AL-Ghab Graben both plates move into the Anatolian plate, which causes the latter to move to the West.